JacobBumgarner/VesselVio/Build.md

 ---
 ## Windows Command Prompt Instructions
 First, you'll need to install python 3.8.8.
-This can be <a href="https://xkcd.com/1987/" target="_blank">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.
+This can be <a href="https://xkcd.com/1987/" target="_blank" ref="noopener noreferrer">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.

 To avoid this mess, we use the popular python environment manager: pyenv.
 If you've already got a python environment setup, skip to step 4.

-1. Install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank" rel="noopener noreferrer">Git</a> as directed by the developers.  . . .
+1. Install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank" rel="noopener noreferrer">Git</a> as directed by the developers.

-2. Install [pyenv-winows](https://github.com/pyenv-win/pyenv-win) as directed by the developers or by following the instructions below.
+2. Install <a target="_blank" rel="noopener noreferrer" href="https://github.com/pyenv-win/pyenv-win">pyenv-winows</a> as directed by the developers or by following the instructions below.
    - Paste the following command into your command prompt
 ```markdown
 git clone https://github.com/pyenv-win/pyenv-win.git "%USERPROFILE%\.pyenv"